clicon/clixon-docs/install.rst

   make
   sudo make install

-Note: Clixon native mode requires openssl 1.1 API which is NOT default in Ubuntu 16.0.4, CentOS 7 for example.
+Note that evhtp requires openssl 1.1 API.

+Note that you will likely need to add /usr/local/lib/libevhtp to your ld.so.conf configuration

 Build fcgi from source
 ----------------------